What causes adult eczema?

-Throughout the day, we introduce many chemicals to the skin through shower gels, hand washes, shampoo and even surface cleaners and washing detergents.
-If you’re unsure of what is causing your eczema to flare up, try swapping out heavily fragranced products for more simple emollient formulations, and wear rubber gloves when washing up or handling other cleaning products.
+The skin comes into contact with all sorts of chemicals throughout the day as we use products such as shower gels, hand washes, shampoo and even surface cleaners and washing detergents.
+To prevent eczema from flaring up swap out heavily fragranced products for more simple emollient formulations, and wear rubber gloves when washing up or handling other cleaning products.
 This will help you to identify any irritating chemicals within your daily routine.

-It’s important to keep eczema-prone skin fully hydrated at all times with emollients and moisturisers.
-If the skin gets too dry, scaly and rough, there is more chance of a flare up that may become painful and even infected.
+If the skin becomes too dry, scaly and rough, and the skin barrier is damaged, there is more chance of a flare up that may become painful and even infected.
+That’s why it’s key to keep eczema-prone skin fully hydrated all the time with emollients and moisturisers.
 Apply a rich moisturising cream, suitable for sensitive and eczema-prone skin throughout the day, as many times as necessary.
-You may also find that a thermal spring water spray soothes itching and soreness in between applications of cream.
+A thermal spring water spray can also help to soothe itching and soreness in between applications of cream.

-Pollen, dust mites, and pet hair can all really irritate the skin and can be eczema triggers.
-While antihistamines can help to dull the reaction you have, you can also make some easy changes in the home too.
-When the pollen count is high, try to change your clothes once you come indoors and take a shower.
+Other big eczema triggers include pollen, dust mites, and pet hair, which can all irritate the skin.
+Antihistamines can help to dull the reaction but it’s most effective to make some simple changes in the home.
+When the pollen count is high, ensure you change your clothes once you come indoors and take a shower.
 This will help to eliminate any pollen stuck to your hair and clothes.
-For dust mites, it’s important to wash your bed sheets regularly at a high temperature, and protect the bed with an anti-allergy mattress cover and sheet.
-You should also hoover regularly and remove any unnecessary clutter such as soft toys.
-If the family cat or dog is causing a reaction, make sure that the door to your bedroom is always closed, and they are discouraged from sitting on soft furnishings where their hair will stick.
+Wash bed sheets regularly at a high temperature to get rid of dust mites and protect the bed with an anti-allergy mattress cover and sheet.
+Vacuum regularly and remove any unnecessary clutter such as soft toys.
+If the family cat or dog is causing a reaction, make sure that the door to your bedroom is always closed and discourage pets from sitting on sofas and soft furnishings.

 Changes in temperature

-Extremely hot and cold temperatures can be a common cause of eczema and leave the skin feeling very sensitive.
-If you find that your face reacts after a hot shower, try keeping a few face cloths, soaked in chamomile, in a sealed plastic bag within the fridge.
-Press one to your skin after a shower to help to reduce the temperature and reduce inflammation.
-Additionally, consider carrying a mini can of thermal spring water spray with you to cool the temperature of the skin when you’re on the go.
+A common cause of eczema can be extremely hot and cold temperatures, leaving the skin feeling very sensitive.
+If your face reacts after a hot shower, try keeping face cloths, soaked in chamomile, in a sealed plastic bag in the fridge.
+Press onto skin after a shower to help to reduce the temperature and any inflammation.
+If it’s hot outside consider carrying a mini can of thermal spring water spray with you to cool skin down when you’re on the go.
 If harsh colder weather proves problematic, make sure you protect the skin with a rich moisturiser that will keep your skin hydrated throughout the day.

 Many people find that stress is a common trigger for their eczema, but experts aren’t entirely sure why.
 While the cause may be a bit of a mystery, there are some simple steps you can adopt to help reduce stress levels in the body and help to keep your skin calm.
 For example, regular exercise can help keep stress and anxiety at bay, as well as releasing feel-good endorphins into the body.
 You may also find that regular meditation or relaxation practises such as yoga help to relieve tension.
 If you need a bit of assistance, try downloading an app onto your smart phone or tablet for step-by-step guidance.